 If you have any questions or come across activities that may harm students, other stakeholders, or Paris-U, please contact the university’s legal department in France at: legal@paris-u.fr.

-All Paris-U students and partners are required to sign commitments and agreements.
+All Paris-U students and partners are required to sign and/or read all the commitments and agreements.
 Typically, these documents include terms that are publicly available as well as detailed terms specific to each group.
 Please read these terms carefully and reach out to a Paris-U representative if you have any questions.
 The terms of the agreements will automatically apply upon the signing and/or confirmation by the parties, indicating their full understanding of the terms.

 Students at Paris-U can be anyone with sufficient academic ability who can meet the entrance criteria for programs announced by the university.